 MyCareer job posting privileges

 Employment practices must meet provincial and federal laws.
 Please refer to the Government of Ontario website for information about employment standards.
-Conestoga College's Co-operative Education, myCareer Services, and Conestoga Career Centre reserve the right to refuse any job postings on the MyCareer job board including but not limited to situations where:
+Conestoga College's Co-operative Education, myCareer Services, and Community Career Centre reserve the right to refuse any job postings on the MyCareer job board including but not limited to situations where:

 - Compensation is based 50% or more on commission.
 Example: All persons hired for an opportunity will be self-employed and compensation for this position is 100% commission-based.